Loglinear modelling of huge contingency tables: Inferring cultural networks from survey data

-We randomly sample $10$ times more zeros than the total counts, so $150140$ empty cells, and perform a graph-based stepwise search with one edge added or removed at each step based on the AIC of the resulting log-linear graphical model fitted by a Poisson regression on the sampled data.
-Figure~\ref{fig:survey} shows the optimal graph, corresponding to a model with $49$ two-way interactions and $2$ three-way interactions, besides the main effects.
+We randomly generate $5$ controls for each case, so $75070$ empty cells, and use the degenerate logistic approach to fit the loglinear graphical model selected by a pseudo-likelihood approach.
+For parameter estimation, we use a ridge regularization with a tuning parameter selected by generalized cross-validation.
+Figure~\ref{fig:survey}a shows the conditional independence graph of the selected model, which has $52$ two-way interactions and $12$ three-way interactions, besides the main effects.
 The colouring of the nodes corresponds to the seven broad topics described above.
-As expected, there are some evident dependences among answers to questions related to the same topic, e.g., the two three-way interactions.
-However, the graph shows also dependences among different dimensions of culture, consolidating the view that a national culture consists of a number of inter-connected dimensions, as pointed out also by previous studies \citep{debenedictis23}.
+As expected, there are some evident dependences among answers to questions related to the same topic.
+However, the graph shows also dependences among different dimensions of culture, consolidating the view that a national culture consists of a number of inter-connected dimensions \citep{debenedictis23}.
+Figures~\ref{fig:survey}(b) and (c) visualize two of the dependences found with the node \texttt{partyid}.
+This node reports the political affiliation of survey respondents.
+The analysis shows how this is associated with the views of people about the death penalty (\texttt{cappun}) and the government spending on improving the nation's welfare (\texttt{natfare}).
+Heatmaps of the two-way effects, estimated with a sum-to-zero constraint, show how, compared to democrats and independents, republicans tend to be more in favour of the death penalty and to think that government spending on welfare is too high.